 Our road passes between Yorkshire’s famous three peaks: Whernside to the North and Inglebrough, both standing at well over 2,000ft.

 We head back north through Wharfeldale and Bishopdale through iconic landscapes of drystone walls, small stone farmhouses and bleak but beautiful moors.
 We drive past the famous Aysgarth falls before heading up towards Arkengarthdale, the most northerly of the dales within the National Park.
 Its largest village, Langthwaite, is famous for being used in the title shots for the classic series ‘All Creatures Great and Small’.

-Initially passing by Derwent Reservoir, we continue to Northumberland National Park and Kielder forest.
-Turning south to run along Hadrians Wall, we back in the North Pennines on our winding way to Headlam Hall.
+Initially passing by Derwent Reservoir, we continue through Northumberland National Park and Kielder Forest.
+Turning south to run along Hadrians Wall, we drive back through the North Pennines, winding our way to Headlam Hall.

 The landscape is studdeed with tumbling waterfalls, sweeping moorland views, dramatic upland dales, stone-built villages and snaking stonewalls.
-It is notable for rare flora and fauna, including wild alpine plants not found elsewhere in Britain, not to mention the It is also home to red squirrels and diverse birds of prey.
+It is notable for rare flora and fauna, including wild alpine plants not found elsewhere in Britain.
+It is also home to red squirrels and diverse birds of prey.
 The North Pennines comprise 40% of the UK’s upland hay meadows and 30% of England’s upland heathland.

 We head north and west today, traversing once again the North Pennines as far as Carlisle before criss-crossing our way to the edge of the Lake District, visiting Ullswater and Hawkswater on the way.

 The Lake District is a popular vacation destination, known for its glacial ribbon lakes, rugged fell mountains and historic literary associations.
 It also has England’s highest mountain and deepest and longest lakes.